WordPress/wp20-book/Content/BB-Chapter-11-The-WordPress-Economy.md

 This is the conundrum with free riders.

 There were many responses to the idea that WordPress could face a free rider problem.
-A small proportion of the users of WordPress contribute to the project.
+A small proportion of the users of WordPress contribute to the Project.
 WordPress relies heavily on those contributions.

 The conversation about free riders quickly began to sound like a conversation about freeloaders – a completely different situation.